Can I Break Someone's Bones During CPR

 Hey there!
 Thanks for joining us today.
 Let's dive into a common concern we often encounter in CPR classes - can CPR compressions break bones?
 We've got the answers to your frequently asked questions.

-Expert Insights: Even seasoned professionals, EMTs, and paramedics, report rare instances of bone breakage in their extensive CPR experiences.
-It's an uncommon occurrence influenced by factors such as the situation, age, size, and individual health.
+Even seasoned professionals, EMTs, and paramedics, report rare instances of bone breakage in their extensive CPR experiences.
+It's an uncommon occurrence influenced by factors such as the situation, age, size, and individual health, but it certainly still does happen in some cases!

 While it's essential to recognize the potential for bone breakage during CPR compressions, rest assured it's not as frequent as perceived.
 Understanding the factors involved can provide a sense of comfort.
 Stay tuned for more insightful videos on CPR-related topics.
 Thanks for being with us!